jphong125/stellaapic/Writerside/topics/Get-Round-Status.md

 # Get Round Status

 ## Overview
-Using this method returns the current status of a particular game round. <br/> Using this method Casino Operator can check game rounds recorded on their side and cancel open bets returning money to the player’s balance.
+Using this method returns the current status of a particular game round. <br/> Using this method Casino Operator can check game rounds recorded on their side and cancel open bets returning money to the player’s balance. <br/> This is used when a bet is successful but the result is not generated in the game DB for any reason.

 ## Request
 Requested get round status API URL will be notified individually, for security reasons.